galaxyproject/iwc/workflows/microbiome/README.md

 1. Perform genome assembly to get contigs, i.e. longer sequences, using metaflye (Kolmogorov et al. 2020) then assembly polishing using medaka consensus pipeline and visualizing the assembly graph using Bandage Image (Wick et al. 2015)
 2. Generate reports with AMR genes and VF using ABRicate

-As outputs, we get FASTA and Tabular files to track genes and visualise our pathogenic identification through out all samples in **All samples analysis** workflow.
+As outputs, we get FASTA and Tabular files to track genes and visualise our pathogenic identification through out all samples in **PathoGFAIR Samples Aggregation and Visualisation** workflow.

-## Allele based pathogenic identification
+## Nanopore _Allele-based Pathogen Identification_

 Another approach to identifying pathogens is to use an allelic approach by detecting SNPs, i.e. markers showing evolutionary histories of homogeneous strains.
 This process includes SNP calling, aimed at identifying novel pathogen strains and elucidating discrepancies compared to reference sequences, thereby facilitating the tracking of emerging variants.
 Within this workflow, both variants and SNPs are discerned, serving as crucial elements for subsequent pathogen identification and variant tracking purposes.

-## All samples analysis
+## Pathogen Detection: _PathoGFAIR Samples Aggregation and Visualisation_

-In this workflow, we will aggregate results and use the results from all other 4 workflows to help tracking pathogenes among samples and visualise all performed analysis by:
+In this workflow, we will aggregate results and use the results from 3 workflows (**_Preprocessing_**, **_Gene-based Pathogen Identification_** and **_Allele-based Pathogen Identification_**) to help tracking pathogenes among samples and visualise all performed analysis by:

 1. Drawing a presence-absence heatmap of the identified VF genes within all samples to visualize in which samples these genes can be found.
 2. Drawing a phylogenetic tree for each pathogenic genes detected, where we will relate the contigs of the samples together where this gene is found.